-The best place to start is at our own Mango Reef, which offers refreshing cocktails at the beach or at our swim up pool bar during the day, and then at the beachfront bar and al fresco dining patio starting at happy hour.
+The best place to start is at our own restaurant and bar, which offers refreshing cocktails at the beach or at our swim up pool bar during the day, and then at the beachfront bar and al fresco dining patio starting at happy hour.

 Another great spot to enjoy a Caribbean cocktail is at the newly opened Salt Bar at Blue Haven Resort.
 Tucked away in a quiet corner in the lovely Leeward community, Salt offers a light bar menu and some amazingly good cocktails.
 One of our favourite drinks at Salt is the Lemon Grass Margarita.
 The glass is garnished with boutique salts from Salt Cay Salt Works and the unique lemon glass flavour leaves a light lemony-mint taste in your mouth.

 Salt offers a daily happy hour from 5pm until 7pm.